6,753 total views, 3 views today

 2. Seek out positivity

-Positive emotions, activities, and experiences will be a big part if your recovery as you attempt to overcome the trauma and negativity.
+Positive emotions, activities, and experiences will be a crucial part of your recovery as you attempt to overcome the trauma and negativity.
 Surround yourself with positive influences and try to stay in the moment without dwelling on what you’ve been through.
 This could be as simple as watching a funny film with a friend or taking a walk with your partner or could be through trying a new hobby.
 When you are alone, try to practise mindfulness and meditation, which can help to block out negative thinking.

 3. Get the right practical support